ionelmc/python-aspectlib/docs/rationale.rst

 Then in those situations:

-* You would need to handle yourself all different kids of patching (patching a module is different than patching a class, a function or a method for that matter).
+* You would need to handle yourself all different kinds of patching (patching a module is different than patching a class, a function or a method for that matter).
   ``aspectlib`` will handle all this gross patching mumbo-jumbo for you, consistently, over many Python versions.
 * Writing the actual wrappers is repetitive, boring and error-prone.
 You can't reuse wrappers